 One of the easiest ways is to sign up for Experian Boost.
 They use the payment history from your cell phone and utility bills to quickly boost your credit score.

 4. Ability to Avoid Expensive Check-Cashing Services

-Payday lenders and other check-cashing services routinely charge between 1% and 10% of the check amount to cash each check.
+Payday lenders and other check-cashing services routinely charge between 1% and 10% of the check amount to cash each check or money order.
 For a $2,000 paycheck, that could be as high as $200.

 5. Ability to Save on Taxes With a Retirement Savings Account

 No one likes paying taxes.
 And by putting money in a retirement account, you can pay less.